trbail01/cis695-public/docs/time-log.md

 - Added and configured the Zigbee USB dongle in Home Assistant, then paired and validated a Zigbee motion sensor
 - Identified remaining setup need: purchase dedicated light fixtures for smart bulb testing (temporarily used a borrowed fixture)
 - Noted instructional design follow-up: define a staged Zigbee onboarding process so students pair devices one-at-a-time and avoid accidental cross-room joins
-- Added the camp flyer from marketing materials and uploaded `marketing/SummerCamp_Flyer.pdf` to the project repository; also conducted direct outreach with marketing regarding camp discoverability and high-school promotion channels
+- Added the camp flyer from marketing materials and uploaded `marketing/SummerCamp_Flyer.pdf` to the project repository; also conducted direct outreach with marketing regarding camp discoverability and student registration
 - Sent follow-up communication after speaking with a prospective student and shared the registration page location for easier access
 - Estimated time: 5.5 hours